 Often it’s in the doing that builds your confidence.
 Think of a way to try something on, like volunteering at your favorite non-profit, or shadow a friend in her business.

 Get your feet in the game and you’ll find your footing soon enough.

 Most women suffer from a bit of Imposter Syndrome.
-It’s not your fault that you have that inner critic because women have been treated as second class, but the confidence piece still needs to be addressed.
+It’s not your fault that you have that inner critic because women have been treated as second class for centuries, but the confidence piece still needs to be addressed.
 (A good coach or support group can help.)